massapina/BC-Samples/BAM-Checkout-Mobile-Web-API-Sample/README.md

 private static $CHECKSUM_KEY = "";
 private static $REFERENCE = "";
 ```
-Note: Log into https://netswipe.com, and you can find your public identifier, encryption and checksum keys on the "Settings" page under "API credentials".
+Note: Log into your Jumio merchant backend, and you can find your public identifier, encryption and checksum keys on the "Settings" page under "API credentials".